MercierEva/Esperanto/README.md

 - QTreshold_1 : Threshold of quality of filtration of reads \
 - Depth_1 : Number of reads filtered \
 - Identity_Percent_2 : Percentage identity threshold by quality to form the main cluster in order to create a consensus with vsearch \
-- Depth_2: Number de reads inside the main cluster in order to create a consensus sequence \
+- Depth_2: Number of reads inside the main cluster in order to create a consensus sequence \
 - Mean_read_depth: The average of the depth of the multi-alignment assembling by samtools \
 - Breath of coverage: The coverage of the multi-alignment assembling by samtools \
 - Length: The length of final consensus \